test-point/test-point.github.io/pages/syn.md

 ### Transformation Docker Container

-As an implemener, you may use the SaaS API for transformations as needed.
-However you may also wish to perform transformations locally, thereby avoiding the need to send un-encrypted invoice data outside of your controlled network.
-Testpoint is pleased to offer a free containderised version of the transformation API.
+As an implementer, you may use the SaaS API for transformations as needed.
+However, you may also wish to perform transformations locally, thereby avoiding the need to send un-encrypted invoice data outside of your controlled network.
+Testpoint is pleased to offer a free containerised version of the transformation API.

 More to come on this....